Big-Vi/vigneshmurugan.github.io/content/posts/apache-sni-ssl-errors-amazon-linux-2023.md

 </VirtualHost>
 ```

-4. **Update Security Groups** to allow port 80 from the load balancer
+4. **Update Security Groups** to allow port 80 from the load balancer security group.
+The load balancer has an HTTP (port 80) listener that automatically redirects traffic to HTTPS (port 443).
+The HTTPS listener forwards requests to a backend target group, where servers listen on port 80.
+Port 80 is not exposed directly to the internet; it is only accessible through the load balancer, ensuring secure and controlled access.

 ## Health Check Best Practices